 People seem to have several methods for dealing with such problems.
-One, people try other examples, going back to memory to find an example that is more congenial.
-A simple version of this is already implemented in the system.
-Also, people use rerepresentation [23] to bring the base and target into closer alignment.
+First, they use rerepresentation [23] to bring the base and target into closer alignment.
 Knowledge about depiction seems crucial: If two sketches are misaligned, simplifying the more complex one, or postulating new glyphs in the simplified one, seems to be a promising strategy.
+Second, people try other examples, going back to memory to find an example that is more congenial.
+We plan to explore both techniques.